bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 ## Measuring Success

-Despite the challenges of Oklahoma Baptists' diversity and aversion to change, the new identity was adopted quickly and well-received.
-Oklahoma Baptists are “Advancing the Gospel together”, so it was fitting that our mark communicated it all.
+Although Oklahoma Baptists are diverse and often slow to change, the new identity was adopted quickly and with great enthusiasm.
+The convention and churches alike are “Advancing the Gospel together”, so it was fitting that this new brand identity communicated it all.

-Since this project, Churches have continued to associate the new identity more and more with the ways their convention serves and amplifies the mission of Gospel advance.
+Since this project, Oklahoma Baptist churches have continued to associate the new identity more and more with the ways their convention serves and amplifies the mission of Gospel advance.

 ![A backpack worn by an attendee of the 2020 Oklahoma Baptists Annual Meeting](/_assets/images/oklahoma-baptists/backpack.jpg)